astropy/astropy/docs/development/index.rst

 Documentation for Developers
 ============================

-The information in the following pages are relevant for anyone interesting in contributing to AstroPy:
+The information in the following pages are relevant for anyone interesting in contributing to Astropy.
+In addition, the :doc:`../overview` is a useful guide to the layout of the `astropy` package.

 .. toctree::
     :maxdepth: 1